 The input to these models may come from a monitoring programme or be taken from historical data records or pre-estimated variables.
-The figure below indicates the procedures of an operational model.
+The figure below indicate the procedures of an operational model.

-Figure 10.1: The procedure of an operational dispersion model used in practical applications.
+Figure 8.2: The procedure of an operational dispersion model used in practical applications.

 A dispersion model is often more useful than a measurement programme.
 At least together with measured air quality data the model is superior compared to the single point measurement data only.
-(Slørdal and Walker, 1997).